codefellows/seattle-ops-cybersecurity-401d2/class-04/challenges/DEMO.md

 ## Interview Question

 Ask the candidate:
 - What is a three-way handshake and how does it work?
+  - Please illustrate the process using a screenshare and drawing tool of your choosing.
 - What protocol is used?
 - What type of connection is this, one-way or two-way, and what is the technical term for that?
 - Why should security professionals know how this works?